cunnie/docs/concourse.md

 and typing one command (*bosh-init*).

-We must confess to sleight-of-hand: although we describe deploying a CI server, we can't use it because it doesn't have any workers, which are needed to run the tests.  **The deployed CI Server we describe can't run any tests**.
+We must confess to sleight-of-hand: although we describe deploying a CI server, the worker is too lean to run any but the smallest tests.
+**The deployed CI Server we describe can't run large tests**.

 We will address that shortcoming in a future blog post where we describe the manual provisioning of local workers.
 The process isn't difficult, but